 EVs take advantage of the inherent high efficiency of electric motors, making the average EV 3.6 times more energy efficient than a similar conventional vehicle.
 EVs also use regenerative braking, which allows the vehicle to recapture energy when braking.
 Because EVs are more efficient than conventional vehicles, they use far less energy and, considering the lower cost of electricity compared to gasoline, have substantially lower operating costs.
-Efficiency for EVs is typically expressed in miles per gallon of gasoline equivalent (MPGe), which represents the number of miles a vehicle can travel using a quantity of electricity with the same energy content as a gallon of gasoline (33 kilowatt-hours [kWh]).
-Most light-duty BEVs and PHEVs in electric mode can exceed 130 MPGe and can drive 100 miles consuming only 25-40 kWh.
+Efficiency for EVs is typically expressed in miles per gallon of gasoline equivalent (MPGe), which represents the number of miles a vehicle can travel using a quantity of electricity with the same energy content as a gallon of gasoline (33 kilowatt-hours [kWh]).7 Most light-duty BEVs and PHEVs in electric mode can exceed 130 MPGe and can drive 100 miles consuming only 25-40 kWh.
 At the same time, EVs generally perform better than their conventional counterparts, with quicker and smoother acceleration and better towing capacity due to the fact that electric motors generate full torque at all revolutions per minute (RPMs) and EVs do not need a transmission.

 While the cost of charging will depend on the cost of electricity in particular areas, the high fuel economy of EVs leads to lower fueling costs compared to gasoline or diesel vehicles.
-For example, the electricity required to drive an EV 15,000 miles in a year costs an average of \$600, while the gasoline required to drive the same distance averages \$2,700, representing a savings of over \$2,100 per year.
-Argonne National Laboratory's EVolution tool allows users to compare the expected fuel usage and costs of specific EVs and conventional gasoline vehicles based on gas and electricity prices in a given area.
+For example, the electricity required to drive an EV 15,000 miles in a year costs an average of \$600, while the gasoline required to drive the same distance averages \$2,700,

+7 Electric vehicle efficiency can also be expressed as kilowatt-hours per 100 miles or miles per kilowatt-hour.
+This calculator enables easy conversion between these units of measure. representing a savings of over \$2,100 per year.8 Argonne National Laboratory's EVolution tool allows users to compare the expected fuel usage and costs of specific EVs and conventional gasoline vehicles based on gas and electricity prices in a given area.

 In addition to fuel savings, average maintenance and repair costs for an EV are up to 50 percent lower than a conventional vehicle, as EVs are free of many vehicle components that require regular maintenance (e.g., engine oil, spark plugs, air filter, transmission fluid).
 The use of regenerative braking also reduces brake maintenance costs.
-These cost savings are important for urban households, for which transportation is a significant part of the household budget, as seen in Table 3-1.
+These cost savings are important for urban households, for which transportation is a significant part of the household budget, as seen as seen in Table 3-1.
 Drivers who switch to an EV could potentially save thousands of dollars in maintenance costs over the vehicle's lifetime.